 Admissions

-Our tests reflect the SAT type tests for English used in the English curriculum.
-We also use externally examined tests (GL assessments).
 For Primary, successful students will have at least an A2 level in English; from 6e upwards, students should be performing at around level B2 on the Common European Framework of Reference for Languages (CEFR).
 For sixième entrance, our students achieve around level 4 on the UK National Curriculum.
+Our tests reflect the SAT type tests for English used in the English curriculum.
+We also use externally examined tests (GL Assessments).

-Students will be tested for admission to CP through to Première.
+Testing applies to all prospective students, even native speakers from anglophone countries and students returning after some time abroad.
+Candidates will be tested for admission to CP through to Première.
 No admission testing will be done for Terminale entrance since the BFI programme spans across the last two years of secondary school.

 The Anglophone Section programme is a demanding one and we regret that students experiencing serious learning difficulties in their current school system will not normally be admitted to the Section which is not equipped to meet such needs.